Updated June 2025

 What is an IRS Notice of Deficiency?

-Also called a 90-day letter, the Notice of Deficiency is a letter that the IRS sends to taxpayers who have a tax deficiency.
 The deficiency may be related to income that wasn’t reported on a tax return or a tax return that wasn’t filed.
-The IRS gives taxpayers 90 days to respond to this notice, and it typically comes as a 3219A or a 3219N notice.
+The IRS gives taxpayers 90 days to respond to this notice, and if they don’t respond, the IRS will move forward with assessing the tax.

 What is IRS Notice 3219A?